Hyperhidrosis (Excessive Sweating) Treatment at Cosmetech. Helping Hyperhidrosis sufferers get the answers they need.

-When Botulinum toxin is injected, the toxin blocks the chemical messenger sent to your sympathetic nerves and so it does not reach the sweat glands.
+When therapeutic botulinum toxin is injected, the toxin blocks the chemical messenger sent to your sympathetic nerves and so it does not reach the sweat glands.
 Without the chemical message, the glands cannot turn on the sweating.
-Botulinum toxin permanently blocks the nerve endings and so sweat cannot be produced.
+Therapeutic botulinum toxin permanently blocks the nerve endings and so sweat cannot be produced.
 Within 6-12 weeks, your body starts to produce new nerve endings.
 These new endings can receive the message to turn those particular sweat glands on, so mild sweating returns.
-Within 4-12 months, all of the new nerve endings have been produced and the full chemical message can be received, turning all of the sweat glands on again.
+Within 4-12 months, all of the new nerve endings have been produced.
+This means the full chemical message can be received, turning all of the sweat glands on again.
 Sweating returns to normal and the treatment has finished.

 Aftercare and possible side effects

-It can take up to a week for the Botulinum toxin to start working properly so it is important not to expect a miraculous disappearance right away.
+It can take up to a week for the Therapeutic botulinum toxin to start working properly.
+It is important not to expect a miraculous disappearance right away.
 Your physician may ask you to avoid massaging the area or putting pressure on the injection site for a few days, and to avoid strenuous activity.
 The site may be a little painful and small bruises can form, but these symptoms go away within a day or two.

-Many patients experience muscle weakness when they have had Botulinum toxin injections, but this does wear off eventually.
+Many patients experience muscle weakness when they have had Therapeutic botulinum toxin injections, but this does wear off eventually.
 Some patients have experienced an increase in sweating in another part of the body.